P-wig/ML-HW/project/ProjectProposal.md

 * Where does the data come from, what are its characteristics?
 Include informal success measures (e.g. accuracy on cross-validated data, without specifying ROC or precision/recall etc) that you planned to use.
 * What do you hope to achieve?>

+The grand total of an estate's value is compiled with a multitude of factors centered around size, location, and ammenities.
+The problem I am solving is a way to estamate a median price point for a house in a multitude of locations, with a multitude of variation between house ammenities.

+the benchmarks I am using to train my learning model are square footage, number of bedrooms and bathrooms, acre lot, and zip code location.

+The data was retrieved from a recently updated kaggle library. the characteristics of the data are again, brokered_by, status, price, bed, bath, acre_lot, street, city, state, zip_code, house_size, and prev_sold_date.
+I plan to train the model to accurately predict the relative price of a house given the vital contributing factors data.
+I hope that my model is able to accurately fit the training data, and make predictions with a low margine of error.

 <Finalize for the *Project Submission* assignment submission>

 ## Dataset